Matiltan

-Matiltan is a valley in Pakistan about 11 km away from Kalam.
-It has large glaciers, thick forests and lofty mountain peaks.
-The tallest peak of Falak Sar mountain can be seen from it.
-It is accessible through a non metalled road from Kalam by a four-wheel drive vehicle and the charming lake of Mahodand comes after this village of Kalam.
+Matiltan is a village in the Usho Valley in Pakistan about 11 km away from Kalam.
+The valley has large glaciers, thick forests and lofty mountain peaks.
+It is home to 84 MW Matiltan Hydropower Plant.
+The tallest peak of Swat, Falak Sar can be viewed from it.
+It is accessible through a non-metalled road from Kalam by a four-wheel drive vehicle and the lake of Mahodand comes after this village of Kalam.
+Matiltan is predominantly populated by Gawri people.